Hone logo

 Constraints

-• The json argument will always be a valid JavaScript object or array.
+• The JSON data will be a valid JavaScript object.

-• The path argument will always be a string.
+• The JSON Path expression will be a string.

 Notes